wintersummermint/Iconion-android-game/README.md

 ## License

-Ionic is licensed under the MIT Open Source license.
+Licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.

 **[Back to top](#table-of-contents)**